 Your Website Is You, And You Are The Website

 All roads lead to your website.
-While this is not an exclusive habit of every one of your potential clients, the fact remains that most people will end up at your website as some point.
-Given the influx of high quality templates out in the world there is no excuse to not have a quality website.
+While this is not an exclusive habit of every one of your potential clients, the fact remains that most people will end up at your website at some point.
+Given the influx of high-quality templates out in the world, there is no excuse to not have a quality website.
 If you don’t have the skills to use WordPress, Wix, SquareSpace, or one of the many other platforms that will manage your site then I highly suggest that you hire someone to do so.

 From all the options out there I highly recommend using WordPress with a reputable web hosting company like SiteGround which I have used happily for some time now.
 I think this gives you the most options to create your content, apply useful plugins like HubSpot Marketing.

 For a while now Google has made local searches a primary focus for many industries including our own.
 This can be a combination of seeing local tiles and a maps search result.
 Google is always evolving its algorithms, the most recent major release in August 2017 some call the “Hawk” update.
 What this all means to you is that you best ensure that you are properly established to see results.
 This can include going to every major local listing engine, starting with Google and their “Google My Business” manager, to make sure your entry is accurate.

 Beyond that there is a great tool to use is the Moz Local for Small Business website that can allow you to manually go through each of the many web properties out there to manage your listings, or you can sign up for yearly automated management offering.
 A lot of this will come down to your budget and time available to manage it all, but given how critical local is now, it absolutely requires your attention.

 I’ve seen it time and time again; companies that use a Gmail, Yahoo, or other consumer email address.
 Even some that have their domain registered (you best register your domain, like now, if you haven’t already) overlook a pretty important branding issue.
 Having a consumer domain name de-values your brand; plain and simple.
 Be your brand.